 The amount you will receive is based on your compensation before you were unemployed.
 Every state has a slightly different formula.
 For example, California determines your weekly benefit amount by dividing your earnings for the highest paid quarter of the base period by 26.

 Listed below are the minimum and maximum weekly benefits for each state.
-Plus, you get an extra $600 per week right now through July 31, 2020.
-We have compiled when states have announced they will start sending the extra $600 as well:
+Plus, you get an extra $300 per week right now through March 14, 2021.

 District of Columbia